-It’s no secret why someone would want to keep snakes away from their campsite.
-Snakes can be poisonous, vicious, or at the very least downright creepy.
-Snakes are found in all corners of our globe.
-What’s especially concerning is they can be found in places people love to camp: forests and grasslands.
+It’s not surprising why someone would want to keep snakes away from their campsite.
+Snakes can be poisonous, vicious, and just plain downright creepy.
+The most unfortunate part is snakes are commonly found in places where people love to camp: forests and grasslands.

-Now, unless you are in a tropical climate like a rainforest, you most likely won’t be finding those 30-foot pythons near your campsite.
-What you’re most likely to encounter are rattlesnakes, copperheads, cottonmouths/water moccasins, and coral snakes.
-While these are no 30-foot python, they can still be dangerous.
-More on them later.
+Unless you are in a tropical climate like a rainforest, you’re most likely not going to find any 30-foot pythons near your campsite.
+What you’re most likely to encounter are rattlesnakes, copperheads, cottonmouths (water moccasins), and coral snakes.

-Here’s what you can do to keep snakes away from your campsite.
+So what can you do to keep snakes away from your campsite?

 Clean up any wood, shrubs, long grass, or debris around your campsite.
-Make sure there are no rodents nearby and clean up any open food that would attract snakes searching for food.
-Sprinkle white vinegar and/or lime juice around the perimeter of your tent and campsite to deter snakes away.
+Keep rodents away by cleaning up any open food that could attract snakes.
+Sprinkling white vinegar or lime juice around the perimeter of your tent and campsite may help to further deter snakes away.
 Or it may do nothing.

 Continue reading to learn more about the danger and prevention of snakes around the campsite.